thiwi/luma/README.md

 scripts/start.sh
 ```

-This launches the backend on port `8000`, the frontend on port `8080` and also
+This launches the backend on port `8000` and the frontend on port `8080` while
-starts PostgreSQL and Redis containers.
+also starting a PostgreSQL container.
+Redis is optional – if no server is
+available the application falls back to an in-memory implementation.
 The API is available at
 `http://localhost:8000/api` and the web interface at
 `http://localhost:8080`.